It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 "There's so much we can't take into consideration like quality and weight loss."

-However, Richard Beyer, who has been working the land for 16 years and comes from a family of farmers, estimates that’s a $250,000 loss on the cotton, with the true financial loss is still unknown.
+However, Richard, who has been working the land for 16 years and comes from a family of farmers, estimates that's a $250,000 loss on the cotton, with the true financial loss is still unknown.

-“Farming and production agriculture is a business just like an other business ... it’s risk versus reward,” he said.
+"Farming and production agriculture is a business just like any other business ... it's risk versus reward," he said.

 "I bet for most of us the numbers are gonna grow," he added, standing on one of his ruined cotton fields Saturday afternoon with Ginger.